jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 Assuming more and more use cases are built on top of blockchains[^usecases], it is not difficult to imagine a world in the future where activity on blockchains will be on the order of 100x to 1000x what it is today.

-However, we see the gas fees in Ethereum already become prohibitively expensive for the average user when there’s a sudden spike in interest in a particular protocol.
+However, we see the gas fees [^gas] in Ethereum already become prohibitively expensive for the average user when there’s a sudden spike in interest in a particular protocol.
 We’ve seen some low-fee blockchains become clogged or go down when they encounter such spikes too.

 The problem will only get worse as more users and developers onboard the Web3 ecosystem.[^tpscompare]